kushv818/embedded-onboarding/README.md

 | 04      | Peripherals and Protocols      | ++         | Interfacing with external modules.
 Know and understand CAN, I2C, SPI, GPIO.
 Know how to utilize DMA.
 Using the STM32 HAL to interface with peripherals.                                                                                |
 | 05      | Hardware and Signal Processing | ++++       | Analog and digital signals and converting between the two.
 Basics of EMI mitigation.
 Signal processing and filtering basics.
 Introduction to filtering.
 CMSIS libraries.
 Debugging with JTAG and OpenOCD.
 Creating the IOC and pinout. |
 | 06      | Final Project                  | +++        | Create a rudimentary data acquisition system; no hardware design required.
 Send information with print over UART.                                                                                                                      |

-## Contributing

-For minor issues: unless absolutely critical, please make an issue.

-For suggestions: make an issue.
-If you have already developed your suggestion and wish to integrate it, make a pull request on an appropriately named branch pointing to main.

-For major issues: DM.

 ## References